 The Step by Step School in Guyana opened its doors in September 2011 to five children with autism.
 Since then, we have grown rapidly, trying to meet the urgent need for such an ambitious, specialized facility designed to educate children diagnosed with autism spectrum disorders (ASDs) in the country.
-We presently have 14 children, six tutors and one Administrator.
+We presently have 14 children, seven tutors and one Administrator.
 Run by the Step by Step Foundation, a registered charity in Guyana since 2011, the Step by Step School is listed with Guyana’s National Commission on Disabilities.

 Sharing our Good Practice in the Community

 We are still in our infancy, but we also aim to provide the following supports and outreach to parents, professionals, and the community, some of which we have already initiated:

 - Articles published in local newspapers (see Publicity under News and Events)